How Much Does Homeowners Insurance Cost in New York?

 Additional living expenses (ALE) kick in if you have to go to a hotel because your apartment is unhabitable due to severe damage from insured disasters.

-Your policy will even pay for things like your restaurant meals or other essential living expenses until your apartment is safe to enter after a rebuilt.
+Your policy will even pay for things like your restaurant meals or other essential living expenses until your apartment is safe to enter after a rebuild.

-But keep in mind that the rebuilt only goes up to your policy limit as well and, if it’s low, you may have to pay out-of-pocket to complete the repair of your home.
+But keep in mind that the rebuild only goes up to your policy limit as well, and if it's low, you may have to pay out-of-pocket to complete the repair of your home.

 Highly Valuable Items in Your Home